Credit Suisse CEO Thiam quits after spying scandal

-ZURICH (Reuters) - Credit Suisse (CSGN.S) Chief Executive Tidjane Thiam has quit after losing a power struggle within Switzerland’s second-biggest bank as it seeks to move past a widening spying scandal that has prompted ever-louder calls for changes in leadership.
+ZURICH (Reuters) - Credit Suisse Chief Executive Tidjane Thiam has quit after losing a power struggle within Switzerland’s second-biggest bank as it seeks to move past a widening spying scandal that has prompted ever-louder calls for changes in leadership.

 The Zurich-based bank said on Friday that Thiam would be replaced by Thomas Gottstein, head of the bank’s Swiss business.
 Credit Suisse’s board also said that Chairman Urs Rohner had backing to complete his term that until April 2021.

-Credit Suisse has been trapped in a crisis since September, when its former star wealth manager Iqbal Khan, after switching to rival UBS (UBSG.S), confronted a private detective following him and his wife through Zurich.
+Credit Suisse has been trapped in a crisis since September, when its former star wealth manager Iqbal Khan, after switching to rival UBS, confronted a private detective following him and his wife through Zurich.

 What the bank initially described as a rogue spying case run by then-Chief Operating Officer Pierre-Olivier Bouee widened as details emerged of additional instances of surveillance.